-The original description of an explicit HMMD required computation of order $O(TN^2+TND^2)$ [13] (where T is the sequence length to be examined, N is the number of states in the HMM/HMMD model, and D is the maximum duration length allowed in the HMMD model).
-The 'D2' term made the original approach prohibitively computationally expensive in practical, real-time, operations, and introduced a severe maximum-duration constraint on the duration-distribution model.
-Improvements via hidden semi-Markov models to computations of order $O(TN^2+TND)$ are described in [15,16], where the maximum-interval constraint is still employed, and comparisons of these methods were subsequently detailed in [17].
-In [8] we show that $O(TN^2+TND^)$ is possible with the HMMBD algorithm, where D is the number of binned length states.
+The original description of an explicit HMMD required computation of order $O(TN^2+TND^2)$ [12] (where T is the sequence length to be examined, N is the number of states in the HMM/HMMD model, and D is the maximum duration length allowed in the HMMD model).
+The 'D' term made the original approach prohibitively computationally expensive in practical, real-time, operations, and introduced a severe maximum-duration constraint on the duration-distribution model.
+Improvements via hidden semi-Markov models to computations of order $O(TN^2+TND)$ are described in [14,15], where the maximum-interval constraint is still employed, and comparisons of these methods were subsequently detailed in [16].
+In [4] we show that $O(TN^2+TND^)$ is possible with the HMMBD algorithm, where D\ is the number of binned length states.
 The HMMBD implementation brings the HMMD modeling within the range of computational viability for many applications.
 In the HMMBD approach we also eliminate the maximum-duration constraint.
-We can often reduce to a bin representation with D<10, such that D<<N in many situations, in which case that the HMMBD requires computations of order $O(TN^2)$, the same as for the HMM alone.
+We can often reduce to a bin representation with D\<10, such that D\<<N in many situations, in which case that the HMMBD requires computations of order $O(TN^2)$ , the same as for the HMM alone.

-One important application of the HMM-with-duration method used in the CCC context [3,22] includes kinetic feature extraction from EVA projected channel current data (the HMM-with-Duration is shown to offer a critical stabilizing capability).
+One important application of the HMM-with-duration method used in the CCC context [3,4,20] includes kinetic feature extraction from EVA projected channel current data (the HMM-with-Duration is shown to offer a critical stabilizing capability in [3]).
 The EVA-projected/HMMD processing offers a hands-off (minimal tuning) method for extracting the mean dwell times for various blockade states (the core kinetic information on the blockading molecule's channel interactions).
-We have synthetically generated data where we employ the HMM's generative capability to generate signal profiles with the stationary statistics indicated in the model (to synthetically generate signals like that seen in current NTD experiments, e.g., with the same stationary statistics).
+Extensive results have been obtained in NTD experiments with blockade signals appearing like that shown in Fig. 6.
+In the case of Fig. 6, however, we have synthetically generated data where we employ the HMM's generative capability to generate signal profiles with the stationary statistics indicated in the model (to synthetically generate signals like that seen in current NTD experiments, e.g., with the same stationary statistics).
 The synthetic data allows NTD situations to be simulated where multiple channels, or other noise sources, might be present.
+The greater noise, and weak carrier signal-to-noise, is pushed to an extreme in the analysis shown in Fig. 6.

-In [3], experiments with synthetic data with two blockade levels were considered, with lifetime in each level determined by a governing distribution (Poisson and Gaussian distributions with a range of mean values were considered).
+Fig. 6 relates to work described in [3], where experiments with synthetic data with two blockade levels were considered, with lifetime in each level determined by a governing distribution (Poisson and Gaussian distributions with a range of mean values were considered).
 The results clearly demonstrate the superior performance of the HMMD over the simpler standard HMM formulation on data with non-geometrically distributed same-state interval durations.
-In the stochastic carrier wave context this describes a means to discern carrier with HMMD (while with HMM alone we are much weaker in this regard and cannot robustly discern carrier).
+In the stochastic carrier wave context in which the Fig. 6 is discussed here, this describes a means to discern carrier with HMMD (while with HMM alone we are much weaker in this regard and cannot robustly discern carrier).
 With use of the EVA-projection method, this also affords a robust means to obtain kinetic-type feature extraction.
 The HMM with duration is critical for accurate kinetic feature extraction when using EVA, and the results in [3] suggest that this problem can be elegantly solved with a pairing of the HMM-with-Duration stabilization with EVA-projection.